Is the CAT Fund still in existence?

 Is pre-authorization required for medical treatment and rehabilitative services?

-Who should I contact if I have questions on my benefits or on letters I've received about my medical treatment?
+Who should I contact if I have questions about my benefits or on letters I've received about my medical treatment?

 Contact your adjuster at the current Third Party Administrator: